-Class Type of Car Definition of Class Upper-Upper Class Rolls- Royce People with inherited wealth and aristocratic names (the Kennedys, Rothschilds, Windsors, etc.) Lower-Upper Class Mercedes Professionals such as CEOs, doctors, and lawyers Upper-Middle Class Lexus College graduates and managers Middle Class Toyota Both white-collar and blue-collar workers Working Class Pontiac Blue-collar workers Lower but Not the Lowest Used Vehicle People who are working but not on welfare Lowest Class No vehicle People on welfare
+Class Type of Car Definition of Class Upper-Upper Class Rolls- Royce People with inherited wealth and aristocratic names (the Kennedys, Rothschilds, Windsors, etc.) Lower-Upper Class Mercedes Professionals such as CEOs, doctors, and lawyers Upper-Middle Class Lexus College graduates and managers Middle Class Toyota Both white-collar and blue-collar workers Working Class Pontiac Blue-collar workers Lower but Not the Lowest Used Vehicle People who are working but not on welfare Lowest Class No vehicle People on welfare companies don't want to risk "cheapening" their brands.
+That's why, for example, Smart Cars, which are made by BMW, don't have the BMW label on them.
+For a time, Tiffany's sold a cheaper line of silver jewelry to a lot of customers.
+However, the company later worried that its reputation was being tarnished by the line.
+Keep in mind that a product's price is to some extent determined by supply and demand.
+Luxury brands therefore try to keep the supply of their products in check so their prices remain high.

-Table 3.1 Social Classes and Buying Patterns: An Example
+Table 3.1 An Example of Social Classes and Buying Patterns